 |Thilo Sarrazin has repeatedly criticised Muslim immigrants in Germany [AFP]|

-Germany’s central bank has voted to remove a board member after he sparked outrage by criticising Muslim immigrants and Jews.
+A board member of Germany’s central bank has agreed to step down after he sparked outrage over remarks criticising Muslim immigrants and Jews.

-Sarrazin said in a book published earlier this week, called Germany Is Destroying Itself, that Muslim immigrants in Europe were unwilling or incapable of integrating into Western societies.
+Sarrazin said in a recently published book, called Germany Is Destroying Itself, that Muslim immigrants in Europe were unwilling or incapable of integrating into Western societies.

 In an interview ahead of the book’s release he also said that “all Jews share a particular gene”.